Cheesecake is a favorite dessert in my family. I mean, what’s not to love about a dessert made of cheese?

 Remove the cheesecake from the springform pan.
 About 10 minutes before serving, sprinkle 1 1/2 tablespoons sugar evenly across the surface of the cake.

 Use a culinary torch to caramelize the sugar on the surface.
 Place the torch flame about 4 inches above the cake and apply direct heat to the sugar.
-Move the torch in small circles until it takes on an even, golden color.
+Constantly move the torch in small circles until it takes on an even, golden color.

 Wait about a minute, then sprinkle on the remaining 1 1/2 tablespoons of sugar and repeat the torching process.